-The average cost of raising children in the U.S. is unfortunately rising high.
-Recent estimates have shown the total cost of raising a child from birth to adulthood (18) can be as much as a quarter million dollars.
-Some of the costs include clothing, feeding, education, you know, the normal expenses to certain stages of a child’s life.
+The average cost of raising children in the United States of America is, unfortunately, extremely high and continues to rise.
+Recent estimates have shown that the total cost of raising a child from birth to age 18 can cost as much as a quarter of a million dollars—and that’s before even considering the expense of college tuition.

 One of the highest expenses one can “look forward to” is child care plans.
-Part of these cost are due to the increase of childcare costs.
-Americans are spending an ridiculous amount of money to have their children looked after.
-This is due to people not having the recourse necessary, such as a stay-at-home parent, or a relative who can look after them.
-Daycare has become the most common factor for a family with two working parents who need a full-time care facility.
-In these situations, the cost of these facilities becomes a regular expense, equivalent to a mortgage or rent payment.
-While every city is different when it comes to cost, on average, Americans are spending huge portions of their annual income come on these daycares.
+According to the Center for American Progress, the national average for center-based child care is $1230 per month, which means the average annual cost to families is a whopping $14,760.
+Using a family child care home option is slightly cheaper at an average of $800, but this is by no means affordable, and in many states the costs are much higher than the national average.
+Americans are spending an ridiculous amount of money to have their young children looked after.
+This is due to people not having the necessary recourse such as a stay-at-home parent or a relative to act as a caregiver.
+Daycare has become the most common child care option for single parents or for families with two working parents that need full-time child care.
+The costs become a regular expense, often equivalent to or even higher than a monthly mortgage or rent payment.
+While every city is different when it comes to cost and affordability, on average, Americans are spending huge portions of their annual income on day care.

-Business Broker Network, an online marketplace for business up for sale, created a map showing the average cost of child-care in every state.
+Business Broker Network, an online marketplace for business up for sale, created a map showing the average cost of child care in every state.
 Which state is the highest?
-None other than Washington, DC, where parents are spending from 2,982 per month or $35,782 per year!
+None other than Washington, DC, where parents are spending from $2,982 per month or an annual cost of $35,782 per year!
 Yes, you read that right, per year!
 Next up on the highest list is Massachusetts, where the cost is $2,452 monthly, or $29,426 annually.
-New York comes close in third at $2,009 monthly or $24,102 annually.
-Which states have the lowest childcare cost?
+New York comes in third at $2,009 monthly or $24,102 annually.
+Which states have the lowest child care costs?
 Kentucky, Arkansas, South Carolina, Louisiana, Alabama, and Mississippi.

 What does this mean?
-Well, if your partner or you are planning on going back to work, unfortunately, you can expect to be spending over $1,000 per month, depending on your location.
+Well, working families can expect to spend over $1,000 per month, depending on their location.
 Kids are expensive!
-Don’t believe us, check out the map below showing the monthly costs for infant care and toddlers in the U.S. Each comparison shows each state’s annual child care cost as a percentage for one median family income.
-Once more, we see D.C. and Massachusetts are the highest ranked, with over a quarter of an average family income needed to cover childcare cost.
+If you don’t believe us, check out the map below showing the monthly costs for infant care and toddlers in the U.S. Each comparison shows each state’s annual child care cost as a percentage for one median income.
+Once again, we see that the District of Columbia and Massachusetts are the most expensive states, with over a quarter of the average household income needed to cover the high cost of child care.

-When compared to the average rent price for a 2 bedroom apparent, only five states (Mississippi, Hawaii, Louisiana, California, and South Carolina) has a child-care for a toddler or an infant that was less expensive than cost of rent.
-The highest being Wisconsin, where childcare costa almost twice as much as rent!
+When compared to the average rent price for a two bedroom apparent, only five states (Mississippi, Hawaii, Louisiana, California, and South Carolina) has affordable child care for a toddler or an infant that is less expensive than the cost of rent.
+The highest is Wisconsin, where child care can cost almost twice as much as rent!

-As we said, children can sometimes be expense, especially if childcare plays a big part in your family situation.
-Yet, parents all around can always give you five more reason as to why sometimes finances aren’t a worry when it comes to starting a family.
-Sometimes, the love they get from their children is worth more, than the cost.
-So our best advice, would be to track your finances and enjoy your children as much as you can!
+As we said, children can be expensive, especially if child care plays a big part in your cost of living.
+However, parents everywhere can always name many reasons as to why finances aren’t a primary worry when it comes to starting a family.
+Sometimes, the love they get from their children is worth more than the cost.
+Our best advice is to track your finances and enjoy your children as much as you can!